Microsoft to pay $20 million settlement for kids’ Xbox accounts

-Microsoft agreed to pay $20 million to settle a US Federal Trade Commission claim that the company illegally collected data from children who signed up to use its Xbox gaming system.
+Microsoft agreed to pay $20 million to settle a U.S. Federal Trade Commission claim that the company illegally collected data from children who signed up to use its Xbox gaming system.

 The Redmond tech giant required anyone using the Xbox Live service to register with a name, email address and age information.
 But even when the company was aware of users under age 13 it continued to collect and retain data in violation of a US kids’ online privacy law, according to the FTC.